 - Read more below, including more details about telling colleagues.

-But in general, re the question “Can I use sick leave for cosmetic surgery?”
+But in general, “Can I use sick leave for cosmetic surgery?”
 The answer is you’ll need to check with your work policy or Human Resources Department to be sure.

 - Working out when it’s best to be off work – request a guide by calling (03) 8849 1444 and asking for the 7 Steps to Successful Surgery/Plastic Surgery Planning Guide.

 - Note that your MEDICAL LEAVE CERTIFICATE will be from your DOCTOR/SURGEON.

 - A Medical Certificate does NOT typically have the reason you’re off work for privacy reasons.
 It is typically generic, and usually says “is off work for a certain period of time for a medical condition.”